Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Linear preconditioning

 \subsection{Unpreconditionable Distributions}

-Methods to adaptively seek such a transformation are implemented in the MCMC samplers provided by the major software packages.
-For instance the HMC sampler in the popular statistical modelling platform Stan \citep{standev:23} offers the ability to infer the target covariance $\Sigma_{\pi}\in\mathbb{R}^{d\times d}$ giving an estimator $\hat{\Sigma}_{\pi}\in\mathbb{R}^{d\times d}$ to use as the inverse metric.
+Methods to adaptively seek linear preconditioners are implemented within the MCMC samplers provided by the major software packages.
+For instance the HMC sampler in the popular statistical modelling platform Stan offers the ability to infer the target covariance $\Sigma_{\pi}\in\mathbb{R}^{d\times d}$ giving an estimator $\hat{\Sigma}_{\pi}\in\mathbb{R}^{d\times d}$ to use as the inverse mass matrix \citep{carpenter2017stan}.
 This is equivalent to linear preconditioning with $L=\hat{\Sigma}_{\pi}^{-1/2}$.
 Since computational effort is required to infer $\hat{\Sigma}_\pi$ the idea is that preconditioning with $L=\hat{\Sigma}_{\pi}^{-1/2}$ is better than doing nothing.
-As we show in the below proposition, however, even within the class of models satisfying Assumption \ref{ass:m sc and M smoothness}, this will not always be the case.
+As we show in the below proposition, however, even within the well-conditioned class of models satisfying Assumption \ref{ass:m sc and M smoothness}, this will not always be the case, as shown in the below proposition.

 \begin{prop} There exist distributions satisfying Assumption \ref{ass:m sc and M smoothness} for which any non-orthogonal linear preconditioner will cause the condition number to increase. \end{prop}